poiyomi/PoiyomiDocs/docs/general/faq.md

 - [Geometric Dissove](/docs/extended-features/geometric-dissolve.md).
 Like Dissolve, but uses your Mesh's Geometry to transition to a different Texture.
 - [UV Tile Discard](/docs/special-fx/uv-tile-discard.md), to animate offsets when needed.

+### Where is "Basic Emission" found?

+Basic Emission was removed in version 8.0 and newer because it was often used incorrectly.

+If you're wanting to make the model not too dark, it's generally better to use [Min Brightness](/docs/shading/light-data.md#min-brightness) located in Light Data for that purpose, as it won't over-brighten the avatar in various situations.

+If you REALLY need to add what used to be called "Basic Emission," you can use an [Emission](/docs/special-fx/emission.md) slot with `Use Base Colors` enabled and set a desired intensity.

 ### Why use OKLab for Hue Shift instead of HSV?

 OKLab has varying hue with constant lightness and chroma.
 It is more *even* in lightness for various hues.
 The reason for this is because OKLab takes the perceived lighting, including on how Green/Red and Blue/Yellow the color is, and calculates it to be a more accurate perception of the color being seen.

 This eliminates issues with noise and colors being washed out when changing the Hue.

 The usage of perceptual color space is desirable when using the Color Adjust feature.
 OKLab provides better perceptual properties that allow more accurate color changes, compared to the legacy HSV method.
-For more technical information on how this works, [see this external webpage](https://bottosson.github.io/posts/oklab/).
+For more technical information on how this works, [see this external webpage <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://bottosson.github.io/posts/oklab/).

 ## Unity Editor